tsimeonov/Computer-Science/js-guide/JS info/Chapter 4 Objects the basics/Chapter 4 - Object the basics.md

 ---

-## 4.1.4 Propery names limitations
+## 4.1.4 Property names limitations

 As we already know, a variable cannot have a name equal to one of the language-reserved words like "for", "let", "return" etc.